 - Feet: Plant feet flat on the floor (or use a footrest).

-- Seat Height: Adjust so thighs are parallel to the floor.
+- Seat Height: Adjust so thighs are parallel to the floor (hips slightly higher than knees).

 - Seat Depth: Use the sliding seat pan to achieve the "two-finger rule."